Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 plt.show()
 ```
 <br>
-That code gives us the below plot - which visualizes the results!
+That code gave me the below plot - which visualized the results!

 <br>
 ![alt text](/img/posts/knn-optimal-k-value-plot.png "KNN Optimal k Value Plot")

 <br>
-In the plot we can see that the *maximum* F1-Score on the test set is found when applying a k value of 5 - which is exactly what we started with, so nothing needs to change!
+In the plot I saw that the *maximum* F1-Score on the test set was found when applying a k value of 5 - which was exactly what I started with, so nothing needed to change!

 ___
 <br>